pointw-dev/halchemy/src/docs-generator/src/deprecated/methods/post_to_url.md

 This API is frozen and deprecated.
 Please use the fluent API from 0.9.4 on
 :::

-This seldom used method is available if, for some reason, you need to POST data to a URL outside of the web of links provided by the API.
+This seldom used method is available if, for some reason, you need to POST data to a URL outside the web of links provided by the API.

 ## Signature
 The method signature for **POST to URL** is: